Published by Carl Hedinger. Last Updated on September 27, 2023.

 Guided Hikes with Snakeroot Ecotours

 With plenty of known trails in this area, you might forget that the locals know some of the most offbeat Black Mountains hikes.
-Tal Galton of Snakeroot Ecotours will take you for any variety of walks to waterfalls or through the cloud forest.
+Tal Galton of Snakeroot Ecotours will take you for any variety of guided hikes to waterfalls or through the cloud forest.

 Seasonal and plant themes join the mix, too, in case you’d like to hunt for fireflies, wildflowers, and mushrooms during specific times of the year.
 If you’d like a truly immersive experience, ask about the overnight and weekend retreats that Tal offers in partnership with the Celo Inn, a local bed and breakfast.